drolsonmi/drolsonmi.github.io/Stats1040/Chapter20/20_1_Hypotheses.md

 <div popover id="Problem_1">

-## Problem 20.1.1
+<h1>Problem 20.1.1</h1>
-1. A coffee shop claims that the average wait time for a customer to receive their order is no more than __4 minutes__.
-A customer advocacy group believes __the wait time is longer__.
+<p>1.
+A coffee shop claims that the average wait time for a customer to receive their order is no more than <b>4 minutes</b>.
+A customer advocacy group believes <b>the wait time is longer</b>.
 A random sample of 35 customers had an average wait time of 4.6 minutes with a standard deviation of 1.2 minutes.
-At the 5% significance level, test the claim that the average wait time is greater than 4 minutes.
+At the 5% significance level, test the claim that the average wait time is greater than 4 minutes.</p>

-Our study is comparing the average wait time to __4 minutes__.
-This is our null value.
+<p>Our study is comparing the average wait time to <b>4 minutes</b>.
+This is our null value.</p>

 $$\mu_0 = 4$$

-The default assumption is that the true mean is 4 minutes.
-We are testing to see if the wait time at the coffee shop is __longer__ than 4 minutes.
-So, our hypotheses are:
+<p>The default assumption is that the true mean is 4 minutes.
+We are testing to see if the wait time at the coffee shop is <b>longer</b> than 4 minutes.
+So, our hypotheses are:</p>

 $$H_0: \mu = 4 \qquad \qquad H_A: \mu > 4$$